Kentico/xperience-by-kentico-manager/README.md

 ### Installing a new project

 When installing a new project, a new folder will be created in the `InstallRootPath` of the [configuration file](#configuration-file), or in a custom directory that you specify in the installation wizard.
 After installation, a new [profile](#managing-profiles) is created for the instance.

+The installation wizard will automatically generate an administrator password for you, but you can enter your own password during installation if needed.

 1. Run the `install` command from the directory containing the [configuration file](#configuration-file) which will begin the installation wizard: